Hexworks/hexworks-site/_tutorials/2019-06-21-how-to-make-a-roguelike-weapons-and-armor.md

 1. Add a callback, `onEquip` to our class which takes a `GameItem` and returns a `Maybe` of `GameItem`.
    Why a `Maybe`?
 Because if we fail to equip an item (becuase it is not a combat item for example) there is no previously equipped item to return!
+Note that we also have to change the other callbacks to be `private val`s.
 2. Create an `addRow` function which we use to add a row to our *inventory*.
 This is important because we'll call this again when a new item is equipped to put the old item into the list.
 3. What we do when the *equip* button is clicked it that if the equip is successful (it returned an old item)